 Though in the city this style of restaurant has lost a bit of its appeal for the younger crowds, there is still a slice of the local market who are faithful and return on a steady basis, attesting to the authenticity and good fare on the menu.
 The list below includes just a few of the places that we propose you check out when you want a full meal with a reasonable price tag and local style.

 Keep in mind, many are small and fill up fast, so when possible make reservations.
 We suggest you check our partner TheFork, not only for booking your table - but also for any special offers and discounts.

 Fun fact: You will see several trattorias with the word "buca" (which means "hole" in English).
 These "holes" in Florence were typical cellars located under prestigious historical palaces, often of noble families.
-They served as shelter for savory, sliced meats, and above all they were destined for the valuable preservation of wine.
+They served as a shelter for savory, sliced meats, and above all, they were destined for the valuable preservation of wine.
 And, that is just what you will find as you enter into this trattoria, located in the cellar of Palazzo Niccolini.

 Besides the classical menu, wines and homespun atmosphere, Buca Mario boasts a “Privée”, a sixteenth-century Florentine dining room.
 It is a stylish yet relaxed ambiance which can seat up to ten people, with an independent entrance.
 This room must be reserved in advance, but makes an excellent setting for small parties and private gatherings.